Want to know how your competitors are getting ahead? Learn more about our Amazon Chrome Extension.

 Seeking help from an external fulfillment center or your internal team ensures proper planning when sales projections are high while allowing you to expedite the logistics process when necessary.
 However, doing it wrong could hurt your sales and take longer to deliver products.
 Instead, you can build out a hybrid model to help you tackle specific issues with FBM while using FBA as a regular solution.

-Set a restock date
+Set a Restock Date

 If you are getting out of stock, you can add a restock date on Amazon Seller Central.
 Activate the "temporarily out of stock" notice on your account by specifying a restock date.
 This enables you to accept back orders for up to 30 days prior to your inventory arriving at Amazon's warehouse.